Catch up with parts 1 and 2 of this 3-part series here:

 What to Ask When Qualifying Executive Resume Writers, and Personal Branding and Job Search Strategists

+You’ve done some background work, as outlined in Parts 1 and 2 of this series.
 Now it’s time to contact the executive resume writers you’ve pre-qualified as a possible good fit for you.

 A word of advice going in – please don’t take advantage of the resume writers you contact by expecting a free resume critique on how to re-work your existing resume yourself, or expecting to “pick their brain” about your job search, when you have no intention of retaining their services.
-It just isn’t fair.

 Some resume writers do offer in depth resume critiques for a fee.
 This can get you on the right track, if you feel you can write your own resume.

 If the resume writers ask you to send them your current resume and/or fill out an assessment form on their website, before discussing the development process and providing a quote for the fee, please do so.

 Is the writer interested in what you’ve been doing so far in your job search?

 Do they have experience writing resumes for executives in your field?

 Do they have experience dealing with any particular job search challenges you have – employment gaps, career transition, sabbaticals, sidesteps in career progression, lack of educational degree, etc.?

 Ask about the terms of the contract or agreement for services you’ll probably have to sign.
 Have them send you a copy, if you feel they are a possibility.

 Once they deliver the resume draft to you, will you have the opportunity to make revisions and provide feedback?

-→ Don’t expect a guarantee that your new resume will land interviews or get you jobs.
+Be wary of a guarantee that your new resume will land interviews or get you jobs.
 Once documents leave the resume writer’s office, she/he has no control over whether you “tweak” them, how you use them, who you send them to, and how well you perform in interviews.
 You are solely responsible for your job search success, once you’re equipped with your new, targeted resume.

 Fees range wildly, from a few hundred dollars to thousands for a resume alone.
 You’ll have to decide where the value is for you, based on meeting your various criteria, and the writer’s years of experience and level of expertise.